WilliusThe3rd/WilliusThe3rd/README.md

 Security Analyst

 - 👋 Hi, I’m Jerrell
-- 👀 I’m interested in Cybersecurity and Cloud
+- 👀 I’m interested in Cybersecurity both offensive and defensive
-- 👩🏿‍💻 I’m currently learning Python, Azure, and Splunk
+- 👩🏿‍💻 Learning more about the Cloud, focusing on Azure for the moement
 - 🤝🏽 I’m looking to collaborate on Cloud, Security, and General IT
 - 📫 How to reach me email me! jerrelljohnson38@gmail.com